justin-tpb/ProtExtract/README.md

     v1.0.1: Fixed a bug which caused option parsing to fail when the conda environment had not been created yet.
             Corrected the output directory path to display a single slash instead of two at the end.
-            Added 'v' prefix to the version number.
+            Added 'v' prefix to the version number. v1.0.2: Added Mamba fallback for environment activation in case Conda fails.
+			Changed Anaconda to Conda in the help message.
+			Updated README.md.

 ## Author